MaraSchulze/MaraSchulze/README.md

-- 👋 Hi, I’m @MaraSchulze
+👋 Hi, I’m Mara

+🚀 Passionate Pythonista and loving Linux

-- 👀 I want to break in as a junior programmer.
+👀 I want to break in as a junior programmer.

-- 🌱 I’m currently learning C and C++, Docker and web programming.
-- 🐧 I belong to those people that love Linux and Python.
+### 🔧 Technologies & Tools
+- Main Languages: C, Python
+- With smatterings of: C++, Java, Javascript, Assembler
+- Tools: Git, Docker, Linux

 <!---
 MaraSchulze/MaraSchulze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.